2006 United States Senate election in Nevada

 The 2006 United States Senate election in Nevada was held on November 7, 2006.
 Incumbent Republican John Ensign defeated Democratic nominee Jack Carter to win re-election to a second term.
-This election was the only Senate election in Nevada where the incumbent Republican Senator was re-elected or won re-election since 1980 and the only Senate election in Nevada for this seat where the incumbent Republican Senator was re-elected or won re-election since 1952.
+This was the only U.S. Senate election in Nevada where the incumbent Republican Senator was re-elected since 1980 and the only election for this seat where the incumbent Republican Senator was re-elected since 1952.